PasionMovil/veridis/site/wp-content/plugins/awesome-weather/readme.txt

 [View the API Key Help Document](https://halgatewood.com/docs/plugins/awesome-weather-widget/register-for-an-openweathermap-api-key-appid)

-Use the built in widget with all of its marvelous settings or add it to a page or theme with the shortcode: (all settings shown)
+Use the built in widget with all of its marvelous settings or add it to a page or theme with the shortcode:

+Easiest:
+`[awesome-weather location="Oklahoma City"]`

+All Available Parameters:
 `[awesome-weather location="Montreal" units="F" owm_city_id="6077243" size="tall" override_title="MTL" forecast_days="3" hide_stats="1" background="http://urltoanimage.jpg" custom_bg_color="#cccccc" inline_style="width: 200px; margin: 20px; float: left;" background_by_weather="1" text_color="#000" locale="fr"]`

 = Settings =